Ali-Mikael/Pen-testing/h6-shells.md

   - What makes the connection detectable?

 ## Eavesdropping
-Fire up wireshark and start capturing.
+Fire up Wireshark and start capturing.

-The first suspicious thing we notice is the connection using `HTTP`l which is inherently insecure, plus it uses an old version of said protocol: `HTTP/1.1`.
+The first suspicious thing we notice is the connection using `HTTP` which is inherently insecure, plus it uses an old version of said protocol: `HTTP/1.1`.

 Let's take a look at an example:

 <img width="1868" height="392" alt="2026-04-30-19:54:24" src="https://github.com/user-attachments/assets/d8ec6b86-a685-42ef-91af-23e6676a3594" />

-The connection is insecure and the `URI` is looking a bit suspect as well.
+The `URI` is looking a bit suspect as well.

 If we `follow tcp stream` again it looks even more questionable: